benediktschmitt/emsm/README.md

 # EMSM

-The **Extendable Minecraft Server Manager** (EMSM) is a minecraft server wrapper that is able to handle multiple minecraft worlds and server versions.
+The **Extendable Minecraft Server Manager** (EMSM) is a minecraft server wrapper, which is able to handle multiple minecraft worlds and server versions.
+The application is completly written in Python.

 The **EMSM** itself provides only a simple but sufficient **API** to manage the worlds.
 The rest of the work is done by the plugins.